richelbilderbeek/correct_cpp/doc/faq.md

 [![xkcd #1926: bad code](pics/xkcd_bad_code.png)](https://xkcd.com/1926)

+Tools are our best teaching weapons [7].
 A student should do it right directly [1,5].

 If a student has never learned how to write correct code for simple code, he/she will probably not do it for larger code bases either.